UH Hilo marine science professor publishes new genetic research showing evolution of marine snail

 With her investigations into the small marine snails, deMaintenon is contributing greatly to a novel area of marine science.
 Her genetic studies have important impacts on scientists who are developing the understanding of evolution not only for snails, but other species as well.
 Thirty years of studying Columbellidae and she is still completely fascinated and continues to study them.

-By Maisie Paulson (B.A. in Psychology and B.A. in Administration of Justice, 2022), who is earning her third degree at UH Hilo, in sociology.
-She is a student-athlete on the women’s soccer team.
+By Maisie Paulson (B.A. in Psychology and B.A. in Administration of Justice, 2022).